imjching-playground/phase-0/week-1/tracking-changes-reflection.md

 ##How does tracking and adding changes make developers' lives easier?
 It makes it easier to understand other people's contributions and also to pinpoint the exact addition that changed or broke the program.
+You can then go back to a previous state if needed.

 ##What is a commit?
 A commit is a saved snapshot of the code.